jdrsn/slate/source/includes/_extras.md

 ## Send email messages

-The operation `/m/<app>` allows you to send email messages via SMTP.
+The microservice `/m/<app>` allows you to send email messages via SMTP.
 A request can be sent through the HTTP methods `POST` and `GET` (if enabled).

 We recommend creating SMTP configurations in the console.